Claviscopulia: Background

 Claviscopulia is one of the genus in the family Farreidae under a class of glass sponges or Hexactinellida.
-Hexactinellida is one of four classes of phylum Porifera.
+Hexactinellida is one of four classes of the animal phylum Porifera.

 Hexactinellida can exist in many different forms and shapes: sac, vase, blade, and branching.
 Hexactinellida is distinguished from the other three classes of sponge for its siliceous skeletal arrangements (spicules), triaxonic symmetry (six-rayed spicules or hexactins), and its huge soft tissue structures.

 Glass sponges provide shelter and nutrients for many sea life.
 They make up a large amount of biomass because they are often found in large sizes.

 They can live up to more than 100 years and are thought to be the oldest metazoans according to fossil records.
 However, despite being the oldest metazoans, glass sponges are the most understudied compared to other Porifera classes.
 The phylogenetic relationships between the genera are still being studied.
 What we know about glass sponges is that they break down into two subtaxa which are Hexasterophora and Amphidiscophora.
 The two subtaxa are separated by their skeletal characteristics: Hexaters and Amphidisc microscleres.
 Hexasterophora consists of 17 families under 5 orders while Amphidiscophora have 1 order and 3 families.
 There are about known 600 species within Hexactinellida, but it is thought to be even more diverse.